 - For species new to GBS: we offer pilot projects to validate a restriction enzyme on a sub-set of samples to assess the number of informative markers before committing to a full GBS project.

 - Complete sample-to-genotyping workflow: DNA extraction, GBS library creation, sequencing, and variant calling.

 - Multiplex capabilities up to 3,200-plex: this is ideal for our production-scale NovaSeq 6000 to give unprecedented sequencing turnaround and low-costs.

 - High-quality genotyping: > 95% genotyping rate per locus achievable.

-Whether your species is new to GBS or has an established protocol, we can help determined which sequencing instrument will best meet your budget and project goals.
-Clients are encouraged to contact our experienced GBS team for consult on experimental set-up and sequencing options at email@example.com.
+Whether your species is new to GBS or has an established protocol, we can help determine which sequencing instrument will best meet your budget and project goals.
+Clients are encouraged to contact our experienced GBS team for a consult on experimental set-up and sequencing options at email@example.com.
 Please tell us about your project by filling out our GBS project inquiry form to start your project today.